-You can watch us at work, perhaps weaving tweed by pedalling our 100 year old foot powered hand loom, cutting out tweed for our ever popular hats, sitting at the sewing machines or working at our state of the art laser cutting machine and embroidery machines.
+You can watch us at work, perhaps weaving tweed or other fabrics on our hand loom, cutting out tweed for our ever popular hats, sitting at the sewing machines or working at our state of the art laser cutting machine and embroidery machines.

 We have a small retail area where you can browse of varied collection of products or you can discuss options for your own bespoke item.